jan-mue/geometer/README.md

 [![Build Status](https://travis-ci.org/jan-mue/geometer.svg?branch=master)](https://travis-ci.org/jan-mue/geometer)
 [![codecov](https://codecov.io/github/jan-mue/geometer/coverage.svg?branch=master)](https://codecov.io/github/jan-mue/geometer)

-WORK IN PROGRESS!
+Geometer is a geometry library for Python 3 that uses projective geometry and numpy for fast geometric computation.

-Geometer is a geometry library for Python 3 based on the concepts of projective geometry.
-This means that every point in two dimensions is represented by a three-dimensional vector and every point in three dimensions is represented by a four-dimensional vector.
-This representation has the following advantages:
+In projective geometry every point in 2D is represented by a three-dimensional vector and every point in 3D is represented by a four-dimensional vector.
+This has the following advantages:

 - There are points at infinity that can be treated just like normal points.
 - Projective transformations are described by matrices but they can also represent affine transformations i.e. also translations.
 - Every two lines have a unique point of intersection if they lie in the same plane.
 Parallel lines have a point of intersection at infinity.
-- Points of intersection, planes or lines through certain given points can be calculated using simple cross products or tensor diagrams.
+- Points of intersection, planes or lines through given points can be calculated using simple cross products or tensor diagrams.
-- Special complex points at infinity and cross ratios can be used to calculate angles or to construct perpendicular geometric structures.
+- Special complex points at infinity and cross ratios can be used to calculate angles and to construct perpendicular geometric structures.

-Most of the computation in the library is based on numpy.
-In three dimensional projective space, numpy.einsum is used to compute tensor diagrams.
+Most of the computation in the library done via tensor diagrams (using numpy.einsum).

 The source code of the package can be found on [GitHub](https://github.com/jan-mue/geometer) and the documentation on [Read the Docs](https://geometer.readthedocs.io).